 I also designed and developed the project website, where visitors can explore the cartographies featured in the exhibition and download the data, extending the research’s reach beyond the gallery space.
 This required adapting the design system to a digital context, ensuring legibility and accessibility throughout.

-Made with Adobe Suite, HTML/CSS, & Wordpress.
+Made with Adobe CC, HTML/CSS, & Wordpress.

 Fonts: Oregano from Bastarda Type and BLAA.